 Family Medical Leave Act (FMLA)/California Family Rights Act (CFRA) leaves can be taken for a serious medical condition and on a continuous or on an intermittent or a reduced schedule basis for a total of 12 weeks in a 12-month period.

 PG&E Company Medical Leave (CML) may be authorized for periods of more than 10 consecutive unpaid workdays for absences due to non-work-related medical reasons.
 Receipt of State Plan or Voluntary Plan benefits run concurrently with CML.
-The CML applies to Management, Administrative, Technical and regular-status ESC-represented employee who have opted out of the Voluntary Plan (i.e. not covered under the PG&E STD Policy) and regular-status IBEW- or SEIU-represented employee.
+The CML applies to Management, Administrative, Technical and regular-status ESC-represented employee who have opted out of the Voluntary Plan or are otherwise not covered under the PG&E STD Policy (for example, you have elected to not exhaust all available capped sick time) and regular-status IBEW- or SEIU-represented employee.

 Example: Ryan needs 15 weeks of leave for his own medical condition.
 He is eligible for a full 12 weeks of FMLA/CFRA protected time off.
-He has no paid sick leave.
+He has no sick pay available and is eligible for VPDI benefits.
 After he has exhausted his 12-week FMLA/CFRA entitlement, he still needs an additional three weeks off.
 He can file for an extension of his medical leave under the PG&E company leave and provide the needed company leave certification form to support the additional time requested.
-Because he used no paid time, his PG&E company medical leave of absence began his first day of absence, the same day that his FMLA/CFRA began.
+Because he used no sick pay, his PG&E company medical leave of absence began his first day of absence, the same day that his FMLA/CFRA began.